Learning outcomes

 • You have in-depth understanding of the spatial connections and complexities of the social world in meeting the challenges of socio-environmental sustainability.

-• You have in-depth knowledge of advanced methodological tools and can assess their appropriate use for the analysis of specific issues.
+• You have knowledge of advanced methodological tools and can assess their appropriate use for the analysis of specific issues.

 Skills